AljoschaMeyer/pavo-bootstrap/README.md

 Pavo is a homoiconic, dynamically typed language with deterministic semantics.
 It is defined in the [reference.md](./reference.md).

-**Status: Prerelease, will not be considered released until there is a guide-level explanation of the language and better documentation in general.
+**~~Status: Prerelease, will not be considered released until there is a guide-level explanation of the language and better documentation in general.
 The code quality of the implementation is deliberately low, this is not intended to be used beyond bootstrapping.
-This _is_ a working pavo implementation however.**
+This _is_ a working pavo implementation however.~~**

+**Status: Please stand by while I defile everything that is holy and convert the language to a C-like syntax.
+I'm not joking, I decided against the complexity of a macro system.
+Long live computable compilation functions!**

 Usage: `cargo run -- path/to/pavo/file.pavo`